Asia Provisions (亞洲辦館) and Asia Cold Storage (亞洲凍房)

 Left: Ho Pak-hoi (left) welcoming the Australian Commercial Commissioner in HK at The Asia Company’s store in North Point which was showcasing Australian products as part of the Australian Food & Wine Festival in 1963 which over 100 merchants participated (WKYP, 1963-2-17); Right: Asia Company receipt from 1961 (Facebook)

-After the War, The Asia Company was led by two unrelated principals with the same Chinese surname – Ho Pak-hoi (何伯愷) and Keng-Po Hall (何鏡波, K.P.
+After the War, The Asia Company was led by Ho Pak-hoi (何伯愷, 1898-1988) and his younger brother Keng-Po Hall (何鏡波, K.P.
 Hall, 1914-2013).
 Under the leadership of Ho and Hall in the 1950s and 60s, The Asia Company was an Army and Navy contractor, expanded its base of hospital clients (which included the Tung Wah hospitals and Castle Peak Hospital), added a Kowloon branch at 31-31A Granville Road and relocated its Central branch to 14 Pottinger Street.
 It also established its cold storage facility and new head office in North Point (see next section).
 Ho Pak-hoi, likely the founder of the firm, was a native of Hoiping in Guangdong province and served as the first chairman of The Hong Kong & Kowloon Provisions, Wine & Spirit Dealers’ Association (PWSA) after the War in 1946-47, preceding Ho Che-wong of Chun Hing Bakery (see article).
 Outside of the food business, he was the chairman of the Ho Clansmen Association and served as a director of Lok Sin Tong.
 In 1961, his eldest son Ho Shu-wai (何樹槐), a graduate of HKU, married Chiu Chui-lin (趙翠蓮), the seventh sister of wine merchant Chiu Kwok-wang and the wedding banquet, which was held at the Canton Restaurant was attended by over 2000 guests including Legislative and Executive Councilors and many officials and business leaders.

 Left: Ho Pak-hoi (right) as chairman of the Ho’s Clansmen Association presenting the appointment letter to vice chairman Ho Man-chung in 1961 (WKYP, 1961-12-18); Right: Wedding picture of Ho Pak-hoi’s eldest son Ho Shu-kwai in 1961 (WKYP, 1961-6-15)